cshimvin/speedy-eats-ms4/README.md

 This shows the order summary and a form to input delivery details.
 The payment is handled by [Stripe](https://www.stripe.com) and by use of webhooks.

-If delivery details previously saved by a registered user, the form will be pre-populated with these details.This is also an option to save delivery details for future purchases.
+If delivery details previously saved by a registered user, the form will be pre-populated with these details.
+This is also an option to save delivery details for future purchases.

 ![Checkout page](/documentation/images/checkout.png)